dart-lang/language/working/augmentation-libraries/feature-specification.md

 ## Augmentation declarations

+This feature introduces the modifier `augment` as the first token of many kinds of declarations.
+These declarations are known as _augmentation declarations_.

+*In Dart without this feature there are no augmentation declarations.
+Now that we are adding augmentation declarations we need to have a term that denotes a declaration which is not an augmentation.
+That is, it is one of the "normal" declarations that we've had all the time.*

+We say that a declaration which is not an augmentation declaration is an _introductory_ declaration.

+*In Dart without this feature, a declaration generally introduces an entity (a class, a method, a variable, etc).
+With the augmentation feature, such entities are introduced by a sequence of declarations rather than a single declaration.
+A single declaration can still do it, that's just a special case, but we need to talk about these sequences of declarations as being a single thing.
+The notion of a context helps us doing this by indicating the location where we need to look in order to find all those declarations.
+Note that this location does not have to be contiguous, it can consist of a set of ranges (e.g., the context of a member declaration can be a set of class declarations).*

+The _context_ of a top-level declaration in a Dart file is the library of the associated tree of Dart files.
+The context of a member declaration in a type declaration named `N` is the set of type declarations (introductory or augmenting) named `N` in the enclosing set of Dart files.

+*Some declarations do not match any of these cases (e.g., a local variable declaration in a method body), but this does not matter: We never need to talk about the context of a local variable.*

+An augmentation declaration _D_ is a declaration marked with the new built-in identifier `augment`, which makes _D_ augment a declaration _D1_ with the same name and in the same context as _D_. _D1_ is determined as being before _D_ and after every other declaration with the same name and in the same context which is before _D_ *(that is, _D1_ is the greatest declaration which is smaller than _D_, according to the 'after' ordering)*.
+A compile-time error occurs if no declaration satisfies the requirements on _D1_.

+We say that _D1_ is the declaration which is _augmented_ by _D_.

+*Note that _D1_ can be an augmentation declaration or an introductory declaration.*

-Augmentation declarations are declarations marked with the new built-in identifier `augment`, which makes the declaration augment an existing declaration, which is itself a normal declaration with zero or more prior augmentations applied.
-An augmentation declaration does not  introduce a new name into the surrounding scope, it attaches itself to the existing name.
+An augmentation declaration does not introduce a new name into the surrounding scope. *We could say that it attaches itself to the existing name.*

 Making `augment` a built-in identifier is language versioned, to make it non-breaking for pre-feature code.

 Augmentation declarations include: